jungijang/STEP/README.md

 # STEP: Scalable Higher-Order Interaction Prediction on Trillion-scale Tensors via Entity Pruning

-This repository is the implementation for "STEP: Scalable Higher-Order Interaction Prediction on Trillion-scale Tensors via Entity Pruning", submitted to VLDB 2026.
+This repository is the implementation for "STEP: Scalable Higher-Order Interaction Prediction on Trillion-scale Tensors via Entity Pruning", submitted to KDD 2026 (August Cycle).

 ## Code Information
 We provide the four datasets used in our paper: SG, DDS, Gowalla, and Yahoo datasets.